 Look at comments, not just on Amazon but other marketplaces where the product is being sold.
 Check to see if there are YouTube videos related to your product.
 This could be a goldmine for gathering customer feedback in the comments section.

 When finding products to sell on Amazon, an underused method is starting with content.
 The content-first method involves starting an authority blog in your desired niche then putting time into keyword research and SEO.
 The content you create should involve Amazon affiliate links.

 Over time, the content you write will rank and start to generate income.
 These articles are what you can base your Amazon products on.
 For example, if you have a high-ranking article on the best backpacks for students, you can launch a backpack for students.
 You’ll know the product sells, and you can replace the top ranked product on your article with your new product.

 The method isn’t as quick as others, but if you’re bootstrapping, it’s a highly effective process.

 Vince Massara is an English teacher and freelance writer based in Geelong, Australia.
 He started the Book Summary Club after seeing students use Spark Notes for their English essays.

-Brian Sheehan is a Marketing Manager of Hollingsworth, a national e-commerce and logistics company.
-We help vendors with their business strategy and product development.
+Brian Sheehan is a marketing manager at Hollingsworth, a national e-commerce and logistics company that helps vendors with business strategy and product development.